-I had a 2,3,4 metatarsal foot fracture on 13th.
-Thereafter, the foot was in a cast which was removed on 20th.
+I had a 2,3,4 metatarsal foot fracture.
+Thereafter, the foot was in a cast which was removed.
 Now, there is as slight swelling and it hurts when walking.
 I am unable to walk smoothly.
 I partially drag the foot when walking.
 Hence, I request your advice on the following: When will my walking be normal?
 What should I do to expedite the same?

 2, 3, and 4 metatarsal fracture can vary from undisplaced midshaft fractures to head fracture which affects forefoot (front part of the foot) to the base of metacarpal fracture which can vary depending on the anatomy of the fracture and thus the treatment also varies.